Skip to Content

 Workflows can be reordered from the project pane's Workflows tab (see Reorder operations in Project pane Workflows tab).

 Workflows are designed by placing and configuring operations on the design canvas.
-Other design canvas elements such as drop zones, notifications, and lines connecting linked operations and notifications help you design workflows (see Design canvas elements in Design canvas).
+Other design canvas elements such as drop zones, notifications, and lines connecting chained operations and notifications help you design workflows (see Design canvas elements in Design canvas).

 Other project components may not visually appear on the design canvas but can be used in support of operations.
 These components, such as activities, scripts, project variables, schedules, and schemas, are reusable across operations and workflows.